 Whether you’re a night-time or morning shower person, taking a quick cold shower before bed can help you sleep comfortably on hot nights.
 Hop into bed when your skin’s still a little damp and enjoy a restful night’s sleep!

 Enjoyed reading our top recommended ways to beat the heat?
 Want to learn more useful tips?
 Jacaranda Finance is an online lender offering everyday Aussies a fair go at finance.
-Check out our blog for the latest in money and lifestyle scoops or click here to learn more about what we do.
+Check out our blog for the latest in money and lifestyle scoops or browse our website to learn more about what loans we offer.